 |Common Carrier Benefit||✓||X|

-An Affordable Alternative to FEGLI
+An Alternative to FEGLI

 1) Chronic Illness Rider: Apply to add this valuable “living benefit” to your life insurance.
 And if you become permanently chronically ill***, you’ll be able to receive part of your life insurance benefits to help with your expenses.
-It’s an easy and economical way to help protect yourself from the financial hardship a chronic illness can cause.
+It’s an easy way to help protect yourself from the financial hardship a chronic illness can cause.
 Members and their spouses under age 65 can apply to add the rider, which lasts until age 80****.